 - BMPs built before the TMDL baseline.
 In this case, the baseline is 2010; - BMPs built after the baseline through fiscal year 2017; and - BMPs built after fiscal year 2017 through 2030, the projected target date.
 MDOT SHA will accomplish the projected reduction to be achieved as a percent of the baseline load presented in Table 2.
-The reduction is not expected to meet MDE's 13 percent load reduction requirement.
+As discussed in Section E.2.d., this reduction is not expected to meet MDE's 13 percent load reduction requirement.

-Estimated Capital Budget costs to design and construct practices within the Swan Creek watershed total \$ 5,910,000.
+Estimated capital budget costs to design and construct practices within the Swan Creek watershed total \$5,910,000.
 These projected costs are based on an average cost per impervious acre treated that is derived from cost history for a group of completed projects for each BMP category.